Articles below is posted on the website of the Allegheny County Health Department

 Inspect your home regularly for the indications and sources of indoor moisture and mold listed on Page 1.
 Take steps to eliminate sources of water as quickly as possible.
 If a leak or flooding occurs, it is essential to act quickly:

-Your Home.
+Biological Pollutants in Your Home.
 Concise booklet by U.S. EPA aimed at affected homeowner.

 Mold and Moisture.
 Appendix H in the U.S. EPA IAQ Tools for Schools Clean-up Guidance Repairing Your Flooded Home.
 Excellent resource by the American Red Cross and FEMA, with details on technical & logistical issues.
 A Brief Guide to Mold, Moisture, and Your Home.
 New guidance by the U.S. EPA for homes and non-commercial residences.
 Mold Remediation in Schools and Commercial Buildings.
 Guidance by U.S. EPA for commercial properties.
 Additional Information: U.S. EPA IAQ INFO, 800-438-4318 www.epa.gov/iaq